 Batanes | Sabtang Island Complete Attractions Guide

 It has been a while now since I last set foot on Sabtang Island in Batanes, the northernmost province in the Philippines.
-I have a lot of beautiful memories of this place & I am counting the days ‘til my next visit in time for the 2nd Vakul-Kanayi Festival.
+I have visited this place many times over in many years but I am still amazed everytime I visit it.
+And I am always imagining that day to come again to be with my islander friends & foster family.

 If there were any word that best describes Sabtang Island, it would be TIME-WARPED.
 The bucolic townscapes, the old people casually walking in their traditional farm clothes & the deafening silence make you feel transported centuries back in time.